Quantifying Aleatoric and Epistemic Dynamics Uncertainty via Local Conformal Calibration: Experiments

 \subsection{Empirical Coverage}

 To verify the central claim of this paper, that in the first planning step LUCCa outputs a set that contains at least $(1-\alpha)$ percent of the outputs of the true dynamics, we conducted an empirical coverage evaluation in the Corridor environment.
 Starting from two states (one in the white region $s_0=[3.0, 3.6, 0.5, 0.0]^\top$ and one in the yellow $s_0=[2.1, 1.5, 0.0, 0.5]^\top$), in the environment in Fig. \ref{fig:trajectory}, we applied a sequence of constant either accelerating or decelerating controls for the duration we use as our planning horizon.
 We accelerate and decelerate in the yellow region by $\pm 0.5$ m/s$^2$, and in the white region by $\pm 0.8$ m/s$^2$.
 We compare the ratio of $2500$ samples that fall within the predicted uncertainty region for each time step for LUCCa vs. the baseline in Fig. \ref{fig:empirical_coverage}.
 For the baseline, the prediction region at each step can be obtained analytically by following the update rule $\hat{\Sigma}_{\tau + 1} = A \hat{\Sigma}_\tau A^\top + Q$ and applying Lemma \ref{lemma:prob_mass_covariance} to the resulting distribution.
-The figure shows that at least 90\% of samples are within LUCCa's prediction region in all cases, as expected, though LUCCa does appear to be more conservative than necessary, especially in later time steps.
-It also validates the extension of the $(1-\alpha)$ coverage guarantee to multi-step predictions for linear dynamics approximators.
+The figure shows that at least 90\% of samples are within LUCCa’s first-step prediction regions in all cases, as expected, though LUCCa does appear to be more conservative than necessary (especially in later time steps).
+It also validates that, despite the tested system being more complex than those for which we proved multi-step safety, LUCCa appears to also provide multi-step local coverage for linear approximate dynamics.
 Conversely, the baseline, which does not consider epistemic uncertainty, significantly under-predicted the uncertainty for the state where the dynamics were inaccurate.
 For both states where $f=\tilde f$, we see that the baseline provides valid prediction regions (around $90\%$ of the samples are contained within the $90\%$ confidence hyperellipsoid) and LUCCa is slightly over-conservative.
 For the states where there's significant model inaccuracy, LUCCa's regions remain empirically valid for all planning steps while the baseline ones underestimate uncertainty in the true future states (with decaying validity over time).